Defra-Data-Science-Centre-of-Excellence/sds-data-model/markdown/testing.md

 ```sh
 pytest --fixtures [testpath]
 ```
-This will run tests defined by pytest fixtures allowing to run tests that have been grouped together.
+This will run tests defined by pytest fixtures[^3].
+"Fixtures define the steps and data that constitute the arrange phase of a test.
+In pytest, they are functions you define that serve this purpose.
+They can also be used to define a test’s act phase; this is a powerful technique for designing more complex tests.
+We can tell pytest that a particular function is a fixture by decorating it with @pytest.fixture"[^4]

 ```sh
 poetry run pytest .